-Saratoga County has two elected Coroners and two Deputy Coroners who are on-call twenty four hours a day, year round for the purpose of death investigations.
+Saratoga County has two elected Coroners and four Deputy Coroners who are on-call twenty four hours a day, year round for the purpose of death investigations.
 Those are deaths that do not occur in the presence of a Physician and for those who are not under Hospice Care.
 They investigate deaths that may be considered unattended, suspicious, accidental, deaths resulting from unusual circumstances or from possible criminal acts.

 All work of the Coroner’s Office is performed in accordance with recognized procedures established by the NYS Department of Health and Vital Statistics.